 In normal situations, rabbits generally tend to shy away from getting themselves wet.
-As a prey species, rabbits do not like to feel vulnerable, and a rabbit in water isn’t a natural position for them to be in.
+As a prey species, rabbits do not like to feel vulnerable, and being in water isn’t a natural position for a rabbit to be in.
 Rabbits also tend to panic when in water, and can easily fracture their spine or a limb if they thrash around whilst in water.
 On top of this, when wet rabbit hair clumps together, getting them completely dry is a very difficult task, and rabbits who are left damp are potentially prone to respiratory infections and hypothermia.

 When bathing a rabbit may be necessary

-There may be certain situations when for health reasons it may be necessary to bath your rabbit to some degree, but often it is not necessary to wet the whole rabbit.
-Rabbits who often have clagging of their back end with caecotrophs and/or urine, may require frequent bum washes to minimise the flystrike risk and ensure that urine scalding and sores do not become present.
-These rabbits often have an underlying medical conditions (which may be numerous), as to why they are not keeping themselves clean.
+There may be certain situations when for health reasons it may be necessary to bath your rabbit to some degree, but generally it is not necessary to wet the whole rabbit.
+Rabbits who often have dirtying of their back end with caecotrophs and/or urine, may require frequent bottom washes to minimise the flystrike risk and ensure that urine scalding and sores do not become present.
+These rabbits often have underlying medical conditions (which may be numerous), meaning they are not keeping themselves clean.
 Potential reasons may include;

 - dental problems

 A trip to the vet is necessary to try to isolate any underlying problems so the situation can be rectified.
 Occasionally your vet may recommend a medicated shampoo for your rabbit if they are suffering from certain skin conditions.
 It isn’t common to have to bath rabbits since there are normally other treatment options available, but if you do need to bath your rabbit then ensure the shampoo and water doesn’t get in their eyes or ears and follow your vet’s recommendations.